MindscapeHQ/raygun4unity/README.md

 The current version of Raygun4Unity does not automatically obtain the application version number.
 You can however specify this by setting the ApplicationVersion property of the RaygunClient instance.

-### User
+### Customers

-To keep track of how many users are affected by each exception, you can set the User or UserInfo property of the RaygunClient instance.
-The user can be any id string of your choosing to identify each user.
+To keep track of how many customers are affected by each exception, you can set the `User` or `UserInfo` property of the RaygunClient instance.
+The customer can be any id string of your choosing to identify each customer.
-Ideally, try to use an id that you can use to relate back to an actual user such as a database id, or an email address.
-If you use an email address, the users gravitars (if found) will displayed on the Raygun error dashboards.
+Ideally, try to use an id that you can use to relate back to an actual customer such as a database id, or an email address.
+If you use an email address, the customer gravitars (if found) will displayed on the Raygun error dashboards.
-The UserInfo property lets you provide additional user information such as their name.
+The `UserInfo` property lets you provide additional customer information such as their name.

 ### Tags and custom data